Wooley v. Maynard

 Wooley v.
 Maynard, 430 U.S. 705 (1977), was a case in which the Supreme Court of the United States held that New Hampshire could not constitutionally require citizens to display the state motto upon their license plates when the state motto was offensive to their moral convictions.

+This case has been praised by legal scholars as a check against compelled speech by the government and a strong protection of symbolic speech in the form of covering up government speech on private property.

 Background

-Since 1969 New Hampshire had required that noncommercial vehicles bear license plates embossed with the state motto, "Live Free or Die".
+Since 1970 New Hampshire had required that noncommercial vehicles bear license plates embossed with the state motto, "Live Free or Die".
 Another New Hampshire statute made it a misdemeanor "knowingly [to obscure] ... the figures or letters on any number plate".
 The term "letters" in this section had been interpreted by the State's highest court in State v.
 Hoskin to include the state motto.

 Facts of the case

 George Maynard and his wife, followers of the Jehovah's Witnesses faith (albeit disfellowshipped), viewed the motto as repugnant to their moral, religious, and political beliefs, and for this reason, they covered up the motto on the license plates of their jointly owned family automobiles.
 On November 27, 1974, Maynard was issued a citation for violating the state statutes regarding obscuring of the state motto.